Title X Service Delivery Improvement

 - Identify gaps between evidence and practice to inform development of educational interventions, trainings, and provider tools to improve future family planning and related health service delivery.

 Annual submission of the Family Planning Annual Report (FPAR) is required of all Title X family planning services grantees for purposes of monitoring and reporting program performance.
 FPAR is the only source of annual, uniform reporting by all Title X family planning services grantees and data have historically been reported in aggregate at the grantee level.
 For the past four years, OPA has been developing an interoperable, standards-based reporting system that can be used to collect a set of defined and agreed upon data elements from all Title X service sites.
-This new data reporting system, also known as “FPAR 2.0,” will be the first of its kind in the reproductive health sector and is expected to enrich the current data available from Title X grantees and service sites.
+This new data reporting system, also known as “FPAR 2.0” within the Title X context, will be the first of its kind in the reproductive health sector and is expected to enrich the current data available from Title X grantees and service sites.
 Additionally, it will improve OPA’s ability to assess service delivery related to women’s health, family planning, and related preventive health issues.
-For family planning providers, building HIT infrastructure may help service sites improve their capacity to improve service delivery and patient care quality.
+Further, building health IT infrastructure may support providers and clinics in quality improvement efforts.

 Clinical Performance Measures for Contraceptive Care